szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 **Figure Parent Genome.** Parent Genome contains values at each of its sites.

 ### Mutation Signatures
 Here's a basic idea of what each of the functions do.
 I followed the mantra of _when in doubt, shift it out_.
+To view the mutations in action, click on the linked images.
 **Overwrite**
   * Loops through segment vector
   * Adds overwrite mutations to the changelog